Mimmi Fulmer, Professor of Voice and Opera

 Oriol Sans, Assistant Professor, Music Director and Conductor

-University Opera is a cultural service of the School of Music at the University of Wisconsin–Madison.
-Its mission is to promote professional training for student singers, directors, conductors, and pianists, and, when possible, provide opportunities for student designers, actors, and dancers.
-Uncommon repertoire will be stressed.
+University Opera is a cultural service of the Mead Witter School of Music at the University of Wisconsin–Madison whose mission is to provide comprehensive operatic training and performance opportunities for our students and operatic programming to the community.
+Students sing principal, supporting, and chorus roles in main stage productions, one-act operas, and programs of opera scenes.
+In addition, we offer training for directors, conductors, and pianists, and, when possible, provide opportunities for student designers, actors, and dancers.
 Showcases for faculty, alumni, and guest artists are presented when appropriate.

 About University Opera